 The Lanes and Shopping

-Not surprisingly, all of the leading chain stores can be found most in Churchill Square.
+All of the leading chain stores can be found, most in the modern Churchill Square.
 For a unique shopping experience you must visit The Lanes.
 This is a network of narrow, some very narrow, thoroughfares working there way back from near the seafront.
 There are antique, art, boutique and specialist shops with a healthy sprinkling of cafes, restaurants and bars.
 Be prepared for crowds!